iamfadhlu/2025-10-hybra-finance/README.md

 ## Automated Findings / Publicly Known Issues

+Automated findings will be added to this repository **within 24-48 hours** from the contest's launch, and will be considered out-of-scope for the purposes of the contest.

 _Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

 The issues identified in [Peckshield's September 2025 audit report](https://github.com/peckshield/publications/blob/master/audit_reports/PeckShield-Audit-Report-Hybra-ve33-v1.0.pdf) are considered publicly known issues and are therefore ineligible for awards, including: